 After the IPO stock has begun trading, it can be bought or sold just as any other stock.
 In fact, on the first day of trading it is often easier to buy the stock due to the high number of shares bought and sold (or liquidity).
 For example, during Facebook's IPO in 2012 more than 80 million shares were bought and sold in the first 30 seconds through high-speed computer trading.
 Any investor with access to a stockbroker or trading account can purchase shares on the open market for the rest of the day.

 The big attraction of an IPO is that it will have a major pop on the first day of trading.
-In 2011, the shares of LinkedIn rose 109 percent from $45 to $94.25 on the first day.
+In 2011, the shares of LinkedIn rose 109 percent from $45 to $94.25 on the first day, one of the largest first day gains in recent history.
 IPO investors hope to achieve these massive gains on the first day of trading as the public market truly validates the company's worth.
 During the Internet bubble of the late 1990s, huge IPO gains occurred regularly.

 - Stock quotes image by Chad McDermott from Fotolia.com